taprwhiz/sol-pump.fun/README.md

 You can check the tx to Remove vitual LP and Create Raydium Pool in this smart contract.
 https://explorer.solana.com/tx/4L6MWmtV1ZsT8NFfbtu68ZYyYVbpvZ4iynJhPdZw8jESi28TxwojjTFs88Q5QRdNUb297aWfkKcoYP9Ya8npx8AV?cluster=devnet

-### If you have some questions, ask @Tr1030109 in Telegram and 0xapp123 in Discord
+### This is not the whole code, I put some bugs here. :-) Someone who is interested in forking this repo, Contact me in Twitter or Gmail.